 And check out itineraries to the French Riviera too.

 Some of the most famous villages in France are found in Provence as well as several Plus Beaux Villages.
 In the Luberon explore Bonnieux, Roussillon, Ménerbes, Lourmarin and Gordes.
 Further east discover Seillans, Bargème, Éze and St-Agnès.
-Many of these are so-called ‘villages perchés’ or perched villages.
-Their origins in medieval times when their inhabitants very sensibly decided to build them on cliffs or rocky spurs!
+Many of these are so-called ‘villages perchés’ or perched villages and have their origins in medieval times when their inhabitants very sensibly decided to build them on cliffs or rocky spurs!

 Not so well known is the region which many see as the heart of Provence.
 Stretching from Cézannes’ beloved Mont St-Victoire to Draguignan in the east and from the Gorges of Verdon, France’s answer to the Grand Canyon, in the north to the magnificent Mediterranean coast in the south around Hyères and St-Tropez.
 Centred around Brignoles, Green Provence includes the charming villages of Barjols, Cotignac and the fascinating old town of St-Maximin-la-Ste-Baume where they claim to have the remains of St Mary Magdelene.